 Full English cooked breakfast every morning and delicious meal every night.

-Normal days start with an cooked breakfast, then we set off for a days fishing.
+Normal days start with a cooked breakfast, then we set off for a days fishing.
 There are a fantastic array of marks to fish, and the scenery is stunning, so even the drive there is a treat.
 Catching fish really is a bonus.

 We have spent a long time discovering new marks in Norway and have pioneered many new methods to enable us to fish the hardest of marks successfully.
 We have the right vehicles to get to the marks safely, reaching marks that others cannot.
 Hire cars wouldn’t get to a lot of our marks.

 The Winter/Spring season coincides with the Skrei arriving into the Northern Fjords.
 Skrei are the huge migratory Cod that arrive from the Berents Sea in these months.
 They grow to record breaking size as we proved in February 2016 with the new shore world record of 66lb 8oz!!
 We broke the 50 year old record by 50%..!!!
-As the season progresses and the days get longer we then start to concentrate on the Halibut fishing.
+As the season progresses and the days get longer we then start to concentrate on the deepwater fishing.

 Then in February 2016 came that huge Cod of 66lb 8oz.